-The second exercise was run on clusters at UVic.
-In order to evaluate and test several aspects of Kubernetes configuration, a small development cluster of 130 cores was deployed early on.
-The observations on this test cluster regarding Kubernetes scheduling were the same as at CERN (see Figure 4).
-The insights and solutions gained from the test cluster influenced the deployment of a larger, permanent Tier 2 cluster with security and performance enhancements, which has been running stably without interventions since November 2019 (see Figure 5).
-94% of wallclock time on this cluster is consumed by successful jobs, which will improve further once we address some known issues.
+144 The second exercise was run on clusters at UVic.
+In order to evaluate and test several 145 aspects of Kubernetes configuration, a small development cluster of 130 cores was 146 deployed early on.
+The observations on this test cluster regarding Kubernetes scheduling 147 were the same as at CERN (see Figure 4).
+The insights and solutions gained from the test 148 cluster influenced the deployment of a larger, permanent T2 cluster with security and 149 performance enhancements, which has been running stably without interventions since 150 November 2019 (see Figure 5).
+94% of wallclock time on this cluster is consumed by 151 successful jobs, which will improve further once we address some known issues.
+152 the node-packing policy (bottom).
+Resources that are unused due to inefficient scheduling are indicated with red ellipses.
+Also note the cluster size decreased from 2000 cores to 1000 cores, due to issues with the csi-cvmfs driver and the infrastructure at CERN, which were addressed at the time.